 Using branded links as part of your social media strategy

 When branded links become part of your larger social media strategy, you can deliver that consistency across all your social platforms.
 Whether you’re linking to content from your YouTube channel, doing cool things with links on Twitter, or using links on Instagram.

 There are other benefits, too, such as leveraging a single analytics tracking source across platforms —and ultimately, all of your brand touchpoints.

-Remember: every impression could be a first impression.
+Remember: every impression could be the first impression.
 Use your Facebook space wisely and create links that make each post a compelling brand introduction to your audience.